1. Introduction

 = 1/2(n)2 - 1/2(n) + 1.

-Which matches what I wrote on the preamble.
-You can try out a few examples to check for any counter-examples, but you will not know for certain if it will always be correct unless you prove it, which will be talked about in the next section.
+Which matches what I wrote in the introduction.
+You can try out a few examples to check for any counter-examples, but you will not know for certain if it will always be correct unless you prove it, which is what we will do in the next section.

 4. Proof by Mathematical Induction